Kakao Bank becomes S.Korea's biggest lender by market value in stellar debut - Up News Info

 SEOUL — Digital lender Kakao Bank Corp made a stunning debut on Friday, surging 65% from its IPO price to become South Korea’s biggest financial services firm by market value.

-The country first purely mobile bank to go public is expected to capitalize on rare growth opportunities for a financial firm afforded by an unusual South Korean regulatory framework.
+The country’s first purely mobile bank to go public is expected to capitalize on rare growth opportunities for a financial firm afforded by an unusual South Korean regulatory framework.

-Unlike many traditional lenders, Kakao Bank is able to sell and collect fees on products offered by other financial firms and also has an advertising business.
+Due to its large user base, Kakao Bank is able to recommend and collect fees on products offered by other financial firms on a much bigger scale than many traditional lenders, and also has an advertising business.

 Article content

-“Shareholders are bullish as it’s a platform, not just a bank.
-It’s a whole new type of firm, made possible due to South Korea’s unique regulatory environment,” said Seo Young-soo, an analyst at Kiwoom Securities.
+“Shareholders are bullish as it’s a platform, not just a bank,” said Seo Young-soo, an analyst at Kiwoom Securities.

 Its shares were changing hands at 64,600 won in late morning trade on Friday, compared with its IPO price of 39,000 won and valuing it at roughly $26 billion.